jacobjinkelly/slurm/README.md

 ./batch.py PARTITION JOB_NAME FILE_TO_RUN SLURM_QOS CONFIG
 ```

+Run `./batch.py -h` to see more options.
 The output of the job will be saved by default in `experiments/YYYY-MM-DD-HH-MM-SS`,
 with a directory for each configuration of hyperparameters in the sweep.

 ### Checking status of sweeps